 Practical Steps

-Snacking is the surest way to break your healthy food habits.
+Thoughtless snacking is a surefire way to break your healthy food habits.

-There’s plenty of healthy, delicious snacks you can make at home or buy in the store that will satisfy your appetite and cravings for something sweet, without damaging your health.
+But snacks can be healthy, too!
+There are plenty of healthy, delicious snacks you can make at home or buy in the store that will satisfy your appetite and cravings, without damaging your health.

 Practical Steps

-When prepping your meals for a week, plan some healthy snacks too.
-Add them to your packed lunches, so you have something to satisfy any cravings you feel throughout your day.
+When prepping your meals for a week, make sure you plan some healthy snacks, too.
+Add them to your packed lunches, so you have something to nibble on between meals.

 Dark (unsweetened) chocolate with almonds